Guides to Manuscript Collections

 - Women Performing Artists and Musicians

-Catalogue of Manuscripts in the University of Oregon Library, compiled by Martin Schmitt.
+Catalogue of Manuscripts in the University of Oregon Library [PDF format], compiled by Martin Schmitt.
 This is a descriptive list and index of manuscript collections published in 1971.
 Representing a major portion of manuscript collections catalogued in the Division of Special Collections and University Archives, it describes collections that are arranged and ready to consult by researchers but does not reflect all the manuscript collections available for research.
 Two supplements (not currently online) and more recently received collections located on our online catalog (search bar at top of page) provide information about collections acquired since the publication of the Schmitt Guide.

 The Checklist of Missionary Collections is a subject guide to 86 manuscript collections reflecting Christian missionary activities and the social, political, and cultural events of the countries in which the missionaries served.
 Their observations and experiences are recorded in the correspondence, diaries, reports, publications, and photographs contained in these collections.
 The majority of the missionaries represented served in China; others carried out their missionary work in Japan, Korea, India, the Middle East, South America, and Africa.
 [Microsoft Reader format]